(For the first page of this review of Disney’s Fort Wilderness Resort, click here.)

 The second door from the porch opens into this room, with a dead-bolted, rather than keyed, door.
 This was handy to leave open while grilling or using the deck’s picnic table, but a bit of a security concern otherwise.

-You’ll also find in this space the only closet–small, and about half what’s needed for six people.
+You’ll also find in this space the only real closet.

 KID APPEAL OF THE CABINS AT DISNEY’S FORT WILDERNESS RESORT